Aman2006-code/django_journal/README.md

 This is the **Django version** of my earlier Flask-based Journal App.
 It was an experiment to get familiar with Django and explore how powerful and developer-friendly it is.

-> 💡 I’m just loving the features of Django — not gonna lie!
+> 💡 I’m just loving the features of Django — not gonna lie!!

 ---